-When asking students to draw fraction visual models, notice how they divide the shape.
+When your students draw fraction visual models, pay careful attention to how they divide the shape.
 This tells you whether they understand the meaning of the denominator.
 Though the numerator is on top, the concept of the denominator actually comes before the concept of the numerator.

 Once students understand parts of a whole, they can extend this concept to other meanings of fractions.
 Students can think of 3/4 as three pieces out of 4, measurement (¾ of an inch), or parts of a set/ratios (three out of 4 students).